Feurs: French Revolution

 The sites of archaeological interest are many but all are discovered during the various works in the municipality.

 The city gave its name to the Forez province in which it is located.

 Feurs was the capital of the Loire department from 1793 to 1795, during the French Revolution.

 Geography

 The river Lignon du Forez flows into the Loire in the commune.

-Feurs is located in the Forez plain, between the Monts du Lyonnais to the East and the Monts du Forez to the West.
+Feurs is located in the Forez plain, between the Monts du Lyonnais to the East and the Forez mountains to the West.

 Economy

 Over 300 small and medium enterprises are settled in Feurs and account for about 3200 jobs, distributed as follows: tertiary sector (1675), metal industry (1280), construction (267).

 Leisure

 The city offers an Olympic-size swimming pool and horse racetracks, as well as playing fields for soccer, rugby and basketball.

 Inhabitant from Feurs can also easily access hiking trails towards the "Monts du Forez" or "Monts du Lyonnais".